BurhanNaveed0/CS388-Project-4/README.md

 Submitted by: Burhan Naveed

- Flixter+ is a movie browsing app that allows users to browse ...
-[TODO]
+ Flixter+ is a movie browsing app that allows users to browse famous actors and see what films they are most famous for.

 Time spent: **3** hours spent in total